kirschbombe/flaneur/README.md

 * `categories:` ["category1", "category2"] - these populate the map layers widget and article index pages
 * `headertitle:` the running title appears at the top of pages and posts.
 The default is to display the site title.
 * `desc:` This is the text for the map marker popup
+* `order:` This allows you to order the stops for things like a guided tour.
+It will add a number to the map marker.
+It will also add a previous/next button to the top of the post page.
+It will also create routes if there is a `directionsapi.`
+* `leafleticon:` Allows you to set a specific icon for the post.

 Images have special formatting using Liquid attributes.
 The Liquid tags are also needed for the Lightbox feature:
 ```md